 You are required to register for the minimum period you were originally approved for and should submit your thesis at the earliest opportunity following the end of this approved period of study.

 The minimum approval time for a Doctorate is three years full-time or six years part-time.

 What is the process for research thesis submission & examination?

-Full intructions for how to submit your final thesis can be found at the Research Thesis Examination page.
+Full instructions for how to submit your final thesis can be found at the Research Thesis Examination page.

-How much time is allowed for me to complete my research programme?
+How much time is allowed for me to complete my research course?

 You are allowed six years from the date of acceptance to complete your PhD.
 If you do not complete the Degree within six years from the date of acceptance then you must apply to your College, presenting the justification for an extension.
 This permission for extension needs to be approved by your supervisor and the relevant College.
 To do this a Change Request Form for Research Students must be completed and returned to the Graduate Studies Office.